 Text and graphic elements can be adjusted and formatted at any time when creating a presentation.
-However, changing slide layout that already has contents can have a dramatic effect.
-If the layout is changed after contents have been added, the contents are not lost, but they may need to be reformatted.
+However, altering slide layout that already contains contents can have a significant effect.
+If the layout is changed after contents have been added, the contents are not lost, but may require reformatting.